 Your email address is sent to our email vendor, Acoustic

-Why does Mozilla even need an email vendor?
+?
 It seems they just can't stop throwing user data at random targets.
 Let's learn more about Acoustic (archive) (MozArchive), though:

 Okay, that's enough.
 They needed that really big font to make it absolutely clear who they are here for - and it's not the users.
-Since I'm not a marketer I guess I have nothing to stay around here for, so let's move back to the FF account privacy policy:
+Since I'm not a marketer

 Interaction data: We receive data such as your visits to the Firefox Accounts website, dashboards and menu preferences, what products and services you use in connection with your Firefox Account, and your interactions with our emails and SMS messages.
 We use this to understand your use of our products and services and to send you more useful Firefox Account Tips and in-product messages.

 Haha.
-I told you they're going to build a profile of all your activity :D
+I told you they're going to build a profile of all your activity :D.

 Technical data: To display which devices are synced to your Firefox Account and for security functionality, we store your device operating system, browser and version, timestamp, locale, and the same information for devices connected to your account.
 If you use your Firefox Account to log into other websites or services (such as AMO or Pocket), we receive the timestamp of those log-ins.